 The fair value of each contract is discounted using a risk free interest rate.
 In addition, a credit reserve is applied to reflect credit risk, which is, for interest rate swaps, calculated based on credit default swaps using the bilateral method.
 For commodities, to the extent that the net exposure under a specific master agreement is an asset, the Company uses the counterparty's default swap rate.
 If the net exposure under a specific master agreement is a liability, the Company uses NRG's default swap rate.
-For interest rate swaps and commodities, the credit reserve is added to the discounted fair value to reflect the exit price that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to pay for the assets.
-As of March 31, 2016, the credit reserve resulted in a \$3 million increase in fair value, which was composed of a \$2 million gain in OCI and \$1 million gain in interest expense.
+For interest rate swaps and commodities, the credit reserve is added to the discounted fair value to reflect the exit price that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to receive to assume the liabilities or that a market participant would be willing to pay for the assets.
+As of June 30, 2016, the credit reserve resulted in a \$5 million increase in fair value, which was composed of a \$4 million gain in OCI and \$1 million gain in interest expense.
 It is possible that future market prices could vary from those used in recording assets and liabilities and such variations could be material.